The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Camperdown, VIC, AU

-Gabor Halmagyi practices in Camperdown, Australia.
+Gabor Halmagyi practices practicing medicine in Camperdown, Australia.
 Mr. Halmagyi is rated as an Advanced expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Vertigo, Pseudotumor Cerebri Syndrome, Brown Syndrome, Acute Cerebellar Ataxia, and Stent Placement.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Pseudotumor Cerebri Syndrome, Brown Syndrome, Meniere Disease, and Stent Placement.

 Advanced in Acute Cerebellar Ataxia